How to Enroll In the Right CNA School near Waterford Virginia

 The Job of a Certified Nursing Assistant

-- Administering basic care to patients
+- Administering basic services to patients

-- Measuring patient’s vital signs
+- Checking patient’s vital signs

 - Keeping a record of patient’s health status

 CNAs might also practice in Waterford VA nursing homes or long term care centers.
 In those environments, nursing assistants are more involved in supporting patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that most people carry out daily without help, including eating, dressing, or using the restroom.
 Nursing assistants typically build more of a bond with these patients since they often reside in the facilities for extensive time periods.
 In many cases, they can become the pipeline between the patient and the rest of the medical staff because of their familiarity with their charges.
 Because of this, the CNA’s knowledge can be an useful resource for planning the proper care and treatment of long term care patients.